 Many homes in Oklahoma and other states in "Tornado Alley" have an underground storm shelter installed.
 Some are in the ground outside, like in the photo above.

-Don't you think that the horses are a nice touch?
-Obviously it's a strong structure, and you get a sense of the size compared to a horse.
+Obviously it's a very strong structure, since it can support our horse Tuesday, and you get a sense of the size of the shelter compared to our horses.

-Others are located in the garage floor, such as in the photo below.
+Other shelters are located in garage floors, such as in the photo below.
 A car can be parked on top.

-In a deep garage, you can park the car as far forward as possible and still access the shelter, or you can park the car outside the garage during storms (which leaves it vulnerable to hail, but people are more important!).
+By parking the car as far forward as possible, the shelter is accessible through the sliding door behind the car, or you can park the car outside the garage during storms (which leaves it vulnerable to hail, but people are more important!).

-Our daughter-in-law's parents had a safe room installed inside their rebuilt home, a metal structure that is designed to withstand tornadoes even though it is above-ground.
+Our daughter-in-law's parents had a safe room installed inside their new home, a metal structure that is designed to withstand tornadoes even though it is above-ground.

 How an in-ground storm shelter is installed